 For more information, see Assign a Settings Profile.

-Configure the types of threats that WatchGuard Endpoint Security searches for and removes from the file system, mail client, and web UI installed on user computers.
+Configure the types of threats that WatchGuard Endpoint Security searches for and removes from the file system, mail client, and Endpoint Security management UI installed on user computers.
+To add an extra layer of protection, you can also enable decoy files.

 To configure the threats you want to detect, in the Threats to Detect section: